pudly/schmopera-hugo/content/articles/spotlight-on-danielle-buonaiuto.md

 categories = "Interview"
 date = "2017-06-22T12:23:00-06:00"
 lastmod = "2017-06-22T21:25:00-06:00"
-publishDate = "2017-06-22T21:14:00-06:00"
-slug = "spotlight-on-danielle-buonaiuto"
-title = "Spotlight on: Danielle Buonaiuto"
+preamble = "Based in Brooklyn, NY, Canadian soprano [Danielle Buonaiuto](/scene/people/danielle-buonaiuto/) is one of those tirelessly versatile freelance artists of the 21st century.
+She sings in choral, chamber, and solo settings, and she is currently Executive Director of [Musica Viva NY](http://musicaviva.org/).\n\nBuonaiuto's artistic work comes out of a continuous search for projects which are collaborative, meaningful, and which lie outside of her comfort zone.
+In our latest Spotlight interview, she chats about what it means for classical music to be \"accessible\", and her striving for the \"full effect\" onstage." publishDate = "2017-06-22T21:14:00-06:00" short_description = "\"A successful performance is happening when I can make some eye contact, elicit laughter or other commentary, feel energy coming back from the audience - in short, when everyone in the room is engaged in the moment with me.
+After such a concert, I'll often have audience members want to connect with me directly to talk with me about the experience.\"" slug = "spotlight-on-danielle-buonaiuto" title = "Spotlight on: Danielle Buonaiuto"
 +++